Contact us for any other questions.

 Every litigator and person in your organization who "touches" a matter involving "electronically stored information" should take a "basic" eDiscovery course.
 Often, I hear of stories of legal professionals, for example, who fail to recognize "triggering" legal hold events and the ensuing court sanctions that follow.
+However, we recognize that different practitioners may need different levels of training.

 The primary difference between the "basic" and "advanced" Legal issues and IT Courses is the length of the videos and additional readings.
 The critical issues under both Courses are covered, though in more detail in the "advanced" series.

 Here is a breakdown of the number of video hours and reading pages for the various courses.
+With the exception of the Master eDiscovery Class, the courses are on-demand and self-paced.
+The Master Course has a scheduled live component.

 - Basic Legal Issues Course: 3 hours of on-demand video and 49 pages of reading.